anjackson/codex/content/foundations/01-the-plan.md

 # The Plan

 In _Foundations_, I'll cover a few crucial concepts which I believe are universally applicable to digital preservation, whatever context you work in.

 I'll then build on these concepts to describe the different digital preservation _Patterns_ I've found, mapping out how context affects preservation goals and tactics.

 Each pattern has been sythesized from a set of practical experiences, examples of which are evidenced in the _Practices_ section.

 ## Interactive notebooks

-The site itself uses the [Jupyter Book](https://jupyterbook.org/) system, which means I can use [Jupyter Notebooks](https://jupyter.org/) to mingle prose and programming together.
+This site uses the [Jupyter Book](https://jupyterbook.org/) system, which means I can use [Jupyter Notebooks](https://jupyter.org/) to mingle prose and programming together.
 This is used to generate illustrations as well as provide concrete examples.
 You won't need to be able to understand the code to make sense of things, but they are easy to run and play about with if you're curious.

 Here's a simple example, showing the frozen output of a simple command: